manikcloud/Jenkins-cicd/README.md

 }
 ```
 4. Update the `hosts` file in the `ansible` directory with the public IP address of your EC2 instance.

+## Run the ansible playbok to install Jenkins
 5. Run the Ansible playbook to install Jenkins using the deployer key pair by running the command:

 ```